One document referred by everyone – Patent examiner, Licensee, Competitor, Lawyers, Judge, Public/Peers – GETTING IT RIGHT IS IMPORTANT.

 - YPT is a Team of 225+ technology/industry experts who speak inventor`s language and having deep understanding of Indian and Global patent laws.

-- YPT focuses on drafting applications that are future ready and enforceable yet sail through the prosecution saving you lot of money.
+- YPT utilizes its knowledge of both patent prosecution process and patent enforcement to draft applications that are enforceable (even 20 years from now) yet sail through the prosecution saving you lot of money.

-- YPT believes in delivering business benefit from your patent and walk with you on-the-ground to make it happen.
+- YPT ensures that you not just get a certificate after grant of patent rather you practically benefit from your protection.
+We will walk with you on-the-ground to make it happen.

-- YPT has unique understanding of global industry wide IP best practices as it has supported 1,000+ clients from 45+ countries in multiple technology areas.
+- YPT has unique understanding of global and industry wide IP best practices as it has supported 1,000+ clients from 45+ countries in multiple technology areas ranging from complex subject matters in life sciences/engineering/ICT to simple household inventions.

-- YPT has a good network within all four branches of Indian Patent Office for expedited and accurate information/ processing.
+- YPT has a good network within Indian Patent Office for expedited and accurate information.

 About Your Patent Team (YPT)